hsf-training/hsf-training-ml-webpage/_episodes/12-Experimental_Data.md

 Within errors, the real experimental data errorbars agree with the simulated data histograms.
 Good news, our random forest classifier model makes sense with real experimental data!

 > ## Ok maybe one more challenge...
 > In a new cell, make the same plot for your neural network classifier.
-Change the `np.arange` calls to (0, 0.6, 0.1), (0, 0.6, 0.1) and (0.05, 0.55, 0.1) respectively.
+To display this graph more clearly, change the `np.arange` calls to (0, 0.6, 0.1), (0, 0.6, 0.1) and (0.05, 0.55, 0.1) respectively.
 Do real experimental data agree with simulated data in this case?
 >
 > > ## Solution
 > > ~~~